lukephilipps/FluidSimulation3D/README.md

 ![Image of the simulation with the smoke absorption color set to a cyan blue.](./DemoScreenshot.png)

 ## Future Additions
 In the future I want to improve the efficiency of this simulation while expanding the range of fluids it can simulate.
-I have some work on ComputeBuffer->RenderTexture in a fork, however I ran into some issues with MonoGame and surface formats seemingly only being UINTs.
+I have some work on ComputeBuffer->RenderTexture in a fork, however I ran into some issues with MonoGame and surface formats seemingly only being unsigned.
 * Conversion of ComputeBuffers to RenderTexture3Ds for faster access patterns.
 * Water simulation using the Level-set Method.
 * Viscous fluid simulation.